jumpserver/jumpserver/apps/accounts/demos/python/README.en.md

 ### Install the Agent

-1. Open the Agent access configuration and select **Generate installation command**.
+1. On a Linux application host with systemd, Python 3.9+, and the configured application user, open the Agent access configuration and select **Generate**.
+2. Copy and run **Install Agent** on that host.
+This creates a Python virtual environment and installs `jms-pam` from PyPI.
-2. Copy the complete command to the application host and run it within ten minutes.
-The registration material can be used only once.
+3. Copy and run **Register and start** on the same host within ten minutes.
+The registration code is single-use; this step starts the dedicated systemd service.
-3. The command creates a Python virtual environment, installs `jms-pam` from PyPI, registers the Agent, and starts a dedicated systemd service.
+4. Return to the client instance list and confirm the instance is **Online** and **Synced**.

-Do not assemble or retain the command manually because it contains single-use registration material.
+Do not retain or share the registration command because it contains single-use registration material.
+Generate a new command if it expires or has already been used.

 Check the installed service: